 About the Choir

-Westminster Cathedral Choir is one of the world’s great choirs.
-Since its foundation in 1903 it has occupied a unique and enviable position at the forefront of English church music, not least because of the ground-breaking work of its first Master of Music, Sir Richard Terry, who revived the great works of the English and continental Renaissance composers.
+Westminster Cathedral Choir is widely considered to be one of the finest choirs in the world.
+Since its foundation in 1901 it has occupied a unique and enviable position at the forefront of English church music, not least because of the ground-breaking work of its first Master of Music, Sir Richard Terry, who revived the great works of the English and continental Renaissance composers.

 The choir’s fame grew under Terry as it presented this forgotten music, transforming attitudes to the repertoire.
 Innovation continued under George Malcolm who pioneered the development of the choir’s sound along continental lines, resulting in a choir that was truly revolutionary in both what and how it sang.
 The choir continues these traditions today, and it remains the only Catholic Cathedral choir in the world to sing daily Mass and Vespers.
 More recent holders of the post have included Colin Mawby, Stephen Cleobury, David Hill, James O’Donnell, and Martin Baker.
 Since September 2021, the choir has been directed by Simon Johnson.